PerfectCarl/robovm/README.md

   7. [Support windows 64 bits] (https://github.com/PerfectCarl/robovm/issues/2)

 # Contribute
 For now, there is nothing to run, I'm afraid.
-But you have a look at the issues and weigh in.
+But you can have a look at the [issues] (https://github.com/PerfectCarl/robovm/issues) : your feedback is welcomed.

-Obviously, if you know about win32 assembly (4 short files to maintain), SEH (to handle platform errors), Posix compatibily on windows (without using resorting to cygwin) and mingw/clang compilation you can be my *new best friend*
+Obviously, if you know about win32 assembly (4 short files to maintain), SEH (to handle platform errors), Posix compatibily on windows (without using resorting to cygwin) and mingw/clang compilation you can be my *new best friend*.

+In any case, don't hesitate to drop by the official [robovm google group] (https://groups.google.com/forum/?fromgroups=#!forum/robovm).